-Considered a Catalyst for Change, Steve Smith runs the highest rated business and executive coaching company in Orange County, CA. Steve has coached over 500 business professionals world-wide and specializes in leadership and management performance transformations.
-His company, GrowthSource Coaching, works with owners, executives, management teams and aspiring leaders to help them perform at a world class level, impact their organizations favorably and develop the confidence to keep it that way.
+Considered a Catalyst for Change, Steve Smith runs the highest-rated business and executive coaching company in Orange County, CA. Steve has coached over 500 business professionals world-wide and specializes in leadership and management performance transformations.
+His company, GrowthSource Coaching, works with owners, executives, management teams and aspiring leaders to help them perform at a world-class level, impact their organizations favourably and develop the confidence to keep it that way.
 Steve also hosts a weekly radio podcast called Business Wingmen.

 “What people really want to know is I’ll put up with your crap, but do you really care about me?”

 How To Win Friends And Influence People by Dale Carnegie